0Beato/0Beato/README.md

 B\x65ato\x00 is currently studying systems analysis and development.
 ---

-- ~$ Whoami
+- ~$ Whoami |  29 years of open source,
-  - Great guy with a little sense of humor.
-  - Curious abt exploits, ethical hacking and cyberSecurity.
-  - omw to be a programmer (or just pay my bills)
+shaped by atoms and molecules, cells and tissues through the lens of agorism.
+Analyzing binary choices made long ago.
+In debug, forever
+trying to understand
+the fundamental error of existence.

 - Currently learning
 [?]